mobin-motaharifar/Gradual-Substrate-Transition/README.md

 - `T_ref = 300 K`
 - `T_final = 10 K to 500 K`

+The COMSOL model is the primary simulation file for the thermomechanical analysis.
+By running the static study and the temperature sweep, users can regenerate the stress and displacement fields, inspect the probe locations, evaluate the InP/SiO₂ interface average, and reproduce the maximum-deformation visualization shown in Fig. 6(d).

 The simulation extracts:

 - first principal stress at the upper-surface triple-material point,